 If not, you can dig deeper to identify areas of improvement to achieve desired results.

 Scribe top tip: Solicit employee feedback to see where you can improve training sessions and documentation.

-8 Important KPIs for training — that matter
+8 Important KPIs for training — that actually matter

 Training KPIs can be your compass — one that helps you take (and stay on) the right path to strategic goals.